At the US/Mexico Border

 There are two types of of temporary vehicle importation permits (TVIP) available as of this writing.
 There is the National permit which allows you to drive your vehicle anywhere in Mexico and the Sonora Only permit which, as the name implies, limits driving within the state.

-The Sonora Only permit is $49, again depending on the exchange rate and there is no deposit required but you must pay in cash.
+The Sonora Only permit is about $50, again depending on the exchange rate and there is no deposit required but you must pay in cash.
 Again, it will be issued for 7 or 180 days, to match your visa.

 It is important to verify the VIN number on the permit to make sure it is correct before you sign it.
 An uncorrected typo on the permit will cause headaches when you return the permit.